 Hello, and welcome to Enchanted Meadows.

-This is an Ayrshire dairy farm, milking 90 cows in the beautiful countryside near La Crescent, Minnesota, along the bluffs of the Mississippi River.
-The farm was originally purchased by my parents, Bill and Irma Thicke, in 1928; so, our family has been here for over 80 years.
+This is an Ayrshire dairy farm, milking about 95-100 cows in the beautiful countryside near La Crescent, Minn., along the bluffs of the Mississippi River.
+The farm was originally purchased by Art’s parents, Bill and Irma Thicke, in 1928; so, our family has been here for quite some time.

 We then rotate cows from pasture to pasture (paddock to paddock), allowing time for the grasses to re-grow, which can take from 25-to-50 days, depending on rainfall and sunshine.

-Westby Cooperative Creamery is unique in many ways, with one distinction being the milk that we, as patron-member-owners, produce on our family dairy farms.
-All of our members produce r-BST-free milk, some of which is also Certified-Organic milk; like the milk that comes from our cows at Enchanted Meadows.
-This means our milk complies with the U.S. Department of Agriculture standards for Organic Milk, and is further certified as such by Nature’s International Certification Services.
+Westby Cooperative Creamery is unique in many ways, with one distinction being the milk that we, as farmer-owners, produce on our family dairy farms is all r-BST-free milk.
+This means there are no hormones given to the cows to increase lactation.
+Many of our farms are Certified-Organic; like the milk that comes from our cows at Enchanted Meadows.
+This means our milk complies with the U.S. Department of Agriculture standards for organic milk, and is further certified as such by Nature’s International Certification Services.

 We are proud and thankful to live and work on a self-sustaining family dairy farm operation, and in a healthy and productive lifestyle that reaches beyond our farm and into your homes with the quality dairy foods that our cooperative manufactures.

-Art & Jean Thicke & the Crowley Family
+Art & Jean Thicke and Chad & Melissa Crowley